TheSignPainter98/keycov/README.md

 This will output a basic set of analyses, as it has defaulted to verbosity level 1.
-For more information, pass a higher verbosity number by running something like `python3 keycov.py --analysis-verbosity=3` Details on the analyses performed and the verbosity levels required to output them are shown by passing `keycov` the `--long-help` flag.
+For more information, pass a higher verbosity number by running something like `python3 keycov.py --analysis-verbosity=3` Details on the analyses performed and the verbosity levels required to output them are shown by passing KeyCov the `--long-help` flag.

 ## Contributing